Hochschild cohomology and string topology of global quotient orbifolds: Introduction

 In section \ref{section OST} we construct cosimplicial spectra $\Pf_gM$ whose total spectra realize the spectra $P_gM^{-TM}$, and that moreover permits to construct a quasi-isomorphism

 where $B(C^*(M))$ denotes the Bar construction of $C^*(M)$.
-And in section \ref{section homotopical} we prove the main theorem of the paper (theorem \ref{main theorem}) by constructing a pro ring spectrum for the orbifold $[M/G]$ whose homology ring is isomorphic to the Hochschild cohomology of $C^*M \#G$.
+And in section \ref{section homotopical} we prove the main theorem of the paper (Theorem \ref{main theorem}) by constructing a pro-ring spectrum for the orbifold $[M/G]$ whose homology ring is isomorphic to the Hochschild cohomology of $C^*(M) \#G$.

 In section \ref{Applications} we show some applications of the main theorem, and in section \ref{Morita} we show why the Hochschild cohomology is not an invariant of the orbifold by presenting two equivalent groupoids with different Hochschild cohomologies.
-We finish with two Appendices, the first in section \ref{Appendix} is devoted to explain the sign notations that are used in the Bar construction, and the second in \ref{Appendix B}, is devoted to show that all the constructions performed in this paper for dg-rings that are free with respect to $\integer$, can be applied to the dg-ring of singular cochains $C^*(M)$ on a manifold which in general is not free over $\integer$.
+We finish with three Appendices, in section \ref{section derived} we give the preliminaries on derived categories of dg-modules over dg-rings and we describe several equivalent ways on which the Hochschild cohomology of a dg-ring $\Aa$ can be defined.
+Section \ref{Appendix B} is devoted to explain the sign notations that are used in the Bar construction, and section \ref{Appendix C} is devoted to show that all the constructions performed in this paper for dg-rings that are free with respect to $\integer$, can be applied to the dg-ring of singular cochains $C^*(M)$ on a manifold which in general is not free over $\integer$.
 This second Appendix puts in solid grounds the results of sections \ref{section OST} and \ref{section homotopical}.

-{\bf Acknowledgments.} The authors thank the hospitality of the Max Planck Institut f\"ur Mathematik in Bonn, where part of this paper was carried out.
-The third author would like to thank Prof. Dr. Wolfgang L\"uck for his support at the final stages of this project.
+The authors thank the hospitality of the Max Planck Institut f\"ur Mathematik in Bonn, where part of this paper was carried out.
+The first author would like to thank the support of the Hausdorff Center for Mathematics in Bonn.
+The third author would like to thank Prof. Dr. Wolfgang L\"uck for his support at the final stage of this project.